microsoft/coyote/docs/ref/Microsoft.Coyote.Actors/StateMachine.State.StartAttribute.md

 Attribute for declaring the state that a state machine transitions upon creation.

+Attribute for declaring the state that a state machine transitions upon creation.

 ```csharp
 [AttributeUsage(AttributeTargets.Class)]
 protected sealed class StartAttribute : Attribute